-The Board of Directors has assessed the potential impairment loss of PPE as at 31 March 2021 by considering the impact from the COVID-19 pandemic as well.
-Based on the assessment, no impairment provision is required to be made in the Financial Statements as at the reporting date in respect of PPE (2019/2020 - Nil).
+The Board of Directors has assessed the potential impairment loss of PPE as at 31 March 2022 by considering the impact from the current economic condition as well.
+Based on the assessment, no impairment provision is required to be made in the Financial Statements as at the reporting date in respect of PPE (2020/2021 - Nil).